open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 4 versions transferred
 ```

-Now, we should have a component that we can use and deploy.
+With the transfer complete, we now have a component that we can use and deploy.

 ### ComponentVersion

-We start by creating a pull secret since the component that we just transferred is private.
+We start by creating an image pull secret since the component that we just transferred is private.
 This pull secret will be
 used by OCM to access this package in ghcr.
 To create the secret, run:

 ```